OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

-# TeamsFx Environment Checker FAQ
+# Teams Toolkit Environment Checker FAQ

 ## Overall

-TeamsFx will help to check if the required dependencies are installed.
+Teams Toolkit will help to check if the required dependencies are installed.

 Current required dependencies for local debugging: